Tag

 Hazelight have a knack for designing clever, co-op-only puzzle games, and It Takes Two is definitely their best yet.
 You and a mate play as bickering couple May and Cody, who get turned into tiny doll versions of themselves after upsetting their daughter.
 Despite their relationship being the verge of a big divorce bust-up, they must work together to get back to their normal selves, and maybe learn a few life lessons along the way.

 It’s not the happiest of stories, all told (and features some truly horrifying moments involving stuffed toys and broken vacuum cleaners), but its puzzles are absolutely top notch.
-Players must really work together to conquer It Takes Two’s imaginative obstacle courses, and its range of is a clear step up from Hazelight’s first co-op-only game, A Way Out.
+Players must really work together to conquer It Takes Two’s imaginative obstacle courses, and its range of ideas is a clear step up from Hazelight’s first co-op-only game, A Way Out.
 Even better, only one person needs to actually buy the game, as every copy comes with a free friend pass for your player two.

 .